yggilabs/blog/docs/_drafts/greenlight.md

 <p>If your group is new to the game or, looking for a set experience, use the actions and plans found <a href="#lists">here</a>.
 Record on <em>Actions</em> and <em>Plans</em> respectively.</p>
 <p>Otherwise, make your group’s own with the following rules</p>
 <h4 id="actions">Actions</h4>
 <p>These are the verbs of your story.
-Think about a problem a character might have and ask that character, “What do you do, <strong>right now</strong>?”</p>
+Think about a problem a character might have and ask that character, “What do you do, <em>right now</em>?”</p>
 <p>Create three to twelve actions.
 Record on <em>Actions</em>.</p>
 <p>See <a href="#example-actions">example</a></p>
 <h4 id="plans">Plans</h4>
 <p>These are the events of your story.
-Think about a problem a character might have and ask that character, “What <strong>will</strong> you do?”</p>
+Think about a problem a character might have and ask that character, “What <em>will</em> you do?”</p>
 <p>For each plan, leave a blank spot that needs to be filled in later.
 This is the <em>Detail</em>.</p>
 <p>Create two to six plans.
 Record on <em>Plans</em>.</p>
 <p>See <a href="#example-plans">example</a></p>